giovanniexume/Book-Ban-Automation/README.md

-testing workflows to automate R scripts for book bans data and loading to Google Sheets with Github Actions
+Testing workflows to automate R scripts that will automatically load book ban data and analysis to Google Sheets through Github Actions